Updated 2023 with latest pricing

 When Slightly Wrong Sized Attachments are Ok

-An attachment can fit in a larger hole than it’s made for, but it will be able to wiggle and tip down a little, depending on the bracket that goes over the tubing.
+An attachment can fit in a larger hole than it’s made for, but it will be able to wiggle and maybe tip down a little, depending on the snugness of the bracket that goes over the tubing.

-The steel gauge (wall thickness) of rack tubing does not factor in.
-The tubes are fabricated to match the right outside diameter.
+Lastly, the steel gauge (wall thickness) of rack tubing does not factor into compatibility.
+The tubes are fabricated to an outside diameter spec.

 When You Should Not Use the Wrong Sized Attachments

-I don’t recommend you use certain safety-critical attachments that don’t fit quite right, such as J-hooks, steel safety arms, or plate holders, unless you have a good way of retrofitting it to be snug enough.
+I don’t recommend you use load-bearing attachments that don’t fit quite right, such as J-hooks, steel safety arms, or plate holders, unless you have a good way of retrofitting it to be snug enough.
 Use some common sense, visualize it, and you’ll get the idea.